YuChenAmberLu/Data-Science--Practical/README.md

-# Introduction of statistical learning
+# Practical Data Science and Statistical Learning

 #### There are two files and five questions for each file for you to practice statistical learning step by step.